Please SAY NO to elephant back safari rides in Sri Lanka

-You may think its fun to take a ride on an elephant but did you know that the elephants need to be 'broken' in spirit to tame them enough so they become docile transport providers just for your entertainment?!
+You may think its fun to take a ride on an elephant but did you know that the elephants need to be 'broken' in spirit to tame them enough so they become docile and be “entertainment-ready” for tourists?!

 Did you know that baby elephants generally nurse for about two years, consuming about six gallons of milk a day?
 And in the wild, the calves tend to stay with their mothers until they are around 5 years!
 The trauma these calves go through when separated from their mothers who are taken away for entertaining us humans, is truly unbelievable.

 A responsible safari is where you see elephants in the wild, in their natural habitats playing, feeding, bathing without inhibitions.

 Did you know that the elephants are tamed by being beaten, stung repeatedly by the ankus mahouts hook, have all four legs tied on a short rope for days on end and even starved - until they submit to orders!
 What you choose to ride on is not an elephant but a soul broken in spirit!

-Responsible Travel in Sri Lanka means booking experiences that respect the wildlife, culture and environment of this Biodiversity Hot Spot
+Responsible Travel in Sri Lanka means booking experiences that respect the wildlife, culture and the environment of this Biodiversity Hot Spot

-Let them roam wild and free!
+Let elephants roam wild and free!

 whatsapp us on +94 777 248 1100